 New barn door

 You can see here that, when we opened the door, it would jut into this small space.
-Even when closed, it didn’t add much to the room.
+Even when closed, it didn’t add much to the room, except a place to hang the bathrobes we never use.

-It only added a few inches, but they make a huge change in how the size of the room feels.
+It only added a few inches, but those few inches make a huge change in how the size of the room feels.
 It seems so much larger than before!

 Clean the shower